Sponsored content

 The sphere value (SPH) on your glasses prescription also plays a role in the type of frames you can choose from.

-Sphere value refers to the power of your lens (measured in dioptre units) to the correct degree of how short or long sighted you are.
-It’s common for this number to be different for each eye.
+Sphere value refers to the power of your lens (measured in dioptre units) to the correct degree of how short- or long-sighted you are.
+It’s common for this number to differ between eyes.

 A – in the box indicates that you’re shortsighted, while A + in the box suggests that you’re longsighted.
 Prescriptions can range from 0.25 to larger values like 6.00, and the higher the prescription, the stronger the lenses required.

-Whether you’re short or long sighted, your prescription can influence your choice of frames.
-If your prescription is high, you’ll need thicker lenses and therefore thicker frames, while lower prescriptions allow for more delicate lenses – meaning frames can be more delicate too.
-That said, there’s opportunity for customers with higher prescriptions to upgrade and get thinner lenses.
+Whether you’re short- or long-sighted, your prescription can influence your choice of frames.
+If your prescription is high, you’ll need thicker lenses and therefore thicker frames, while lower prescriptions allow for more delicate lenses – meaning frames can be more delicate, too.
+That said, there’s an opportunity for customers with higher prescriptions to upgrade and get thinner lenses.

 You can browse the different glasses frames available on the Boots Opticians website – including those from well-loved brands such as Hugo Boss, Ted Baker, and Kate Spade.